 Stage the CSV file and refresh the directory table:

 PUT file:///tmp/sample.csv @data_stage AUTO_COMPRESS=FALSE; ALTER STAGE data_stage REFRESH;

 Call the UDTF, passing a file URL:

 Processing Multiple Files¶

 You can read and process multiple files by passing the RELATIVE_PATH column of a directory table to your handler.
-For more information on the RELATIVE_PATH column, see Retrieving File URLs from Directory Tables.
+For more information on the RELATIVE_PATH column, see the output from a directory table query.